nuxt/nuxt/docs/3.api/1.composables/use-head.md

 # `useHead`

-Nuxt provides the `useHead` composable to add and customize the head properties of individual pages of your Nuxt app.

-`useHead` is powered by [@vueuse/head](https://github.com/vueuse/head), you can find more in-depth documentation [here](https://unhead.harlanzw.com/)
+The `useHead` composable function allows you to manage your head tags in a programmatic and reactive way, powered by [Unhead](https://unhead.harlanzw.com/).

 ::ReadMore{link="/docs/getting-started/seo-meta"}
 ::